joakimwidell/joakim-widell-web-project/log-book-joakim.widell1.md

+2012-2-17 17.30 Layout mostly done, need to use same template to migrate to mobile devices however.
+Should be a quick solve with some reformatting.
+API still not properly connected.
 2021-2-17 11.45 Daily plan: Finalize layout, start working on API functionality.
 2021-2-16 14.40 Worked on layout, added "about" and "log in" pages.
 Found API for use.
 2021-2-16 09.29 Daily plan: Resume work on layout, look at API's for content.
 2021-2-15 17.12 Created beginning of a layout for template.
 GIT is up and running, PSUEDO code in place for assistance in finishing layout.